MODERATE-Project/moderate-docs/docs/developer-guide/integration.md

 For example, this is the [Dockerfile](https://github.com/MODERATE-Project/moderate-docs/blob/main/Dockerfile) used to build the `moderate-docs` image, which is the documentation website you are currently reading.

+This Dockerfile should be contained in the repository of the application or service.
+It should be located in the root directory of the repository and named `Dockerfile`.

 ### 👷‍♂️ Step 3: Continuous Integration

 **Who**: _Developer_ or _Administrator_